Lead follow-up is a complex process.

 Your B2B lead list just hit your inbox.
 What comes next is the follow-up.

-This is the time when you connect with your leads.
+This is the time when you connect with your business leads.
 You’re building a responsive, active relationship with prospective clients who have been exposed to your brand.
 They’ve signaled an interest — you’ve reciprocated.

 There’s a common misconception that the only successful outcome of lead follow-up is a sale — or a commitment to a sale.
 In reality, a more successful outcome can be creating a connection with other organizations that adds value to both parties.